Monday, March 26, 2012

 Members of the Missouri Aviation Historical Society, a group of St. Louis area aviation history scholars and enthusiasts, meet monthly to discuss topics of interest and assist each other in producing papers and books.
 Many members of the Society are also members of other organizations, and many networking opportunities are available during each meeting.
 The March meeting featured member presentations on two unique topics: Benoist Aircraft and the Centennial of Naval Aviation.

 Dr. Fred Roos, engineering professor at Washington University in St. Louis and well-regarded aviation historian, presented the meteoric rise and fall of the Benoist Aircraft Company in the St. Louis area.
 From 1911-1917, Thomas Benoist produced increasingly advanced aircraft, including seaplanes, in his factory near Kinloch Field in what is now St. Louis County.
-Inspired by the 1910 aviation meet, Benoist started the first aeronautical supply company, and began building Curtiss aircraft as his first product.
+Inspired by the 1910 aviation meet, Benoist started the first aeronautical supply company, and began building Curtiss aircraft.

 Benoist Type XIV used in the first scheduled airline service